Developer(s) – Sonic Team

 PEGI – 3

-Billy Hatcher was developed by Sonic Team as a possible fresh start, amidst the beginning of the decline of Sonic the Hedgehog’s commercial popularity compared to what it was during the 16-bit era.
-There are positives I can point out about this game, but I don’t believe that it’s worthy of the success that Sega were possibly banking on it to have had.
+Billy Hatcher & the Giant Egg was developed by Sonic Team as a possible fresh start, amidst the beginning of the decline of Sonic the Hedgehog’s commercial popularity compared to what it was during the 16-bit era.
+There are positives I can point out about this game, but I don’t believe that it’s worthy of the success that Sega was possibly banking on it to have had.

 Graphics – 6/10